Bannatyne Manuscript: Contenyng The Fabillis Of Esop, With Diverss Uther Fabillis And Poeticall Works

 The "Fyift Pairt" of the manuscript is given over to fables and other allegories.
 Ten of Henryson's Morall Fabillis are included alongside the same author's Orpheus and Euridice, "Robene And Makyne" and "The Bludy Serk".

 Dunbar is represented by "The Goldyn Targe" and The Thrissil and the Rois.

 The fifth section also contains The Howlat, "The Freiris Of Berwick" and "Colkelbie Sow".

 Appendices

 The manuscript's appendices, often written by anonymous scribes other than Bannatyne, contain works which are not classified according to the compiler's five-part scheme.

 Alexander Montgomerie is represented by several poems including "Lyk as the dum Solsequium".
-Dunbar's "In vice most vicius he excellis" is also included.
+Dunbar's "In vice most vicius he excelsis" is also included.

 A poem added to the appendices by Allan Ramsay in 1726 pays tribute to the poetry of the Bannatyne Manuscript and records his use of it in compiling "The Ever Green" of 1724, while borrowed from Carmichael of Skirling.
 It would be the last addition to the manuscript.